mliebelt/pgn-viewer/dev.md

 The following is the (rough) development documentation.
 When do you need it:

 * When you don't want to use the whole package, but want to tweak it.
-* When you want to base your implementation on PgnViewerJS.
+* When you want to base your implementation on pgn-viewer.
 * When you want to understand how the whole development process works.
 * When you are mliebelt and have to remember all the little things.